mokadi-suryaprasad/ansible/Part-04/README.md

 ### **Notify**:
 - **Notify** is a way to tell Ansible to run another task **only if something changes**.
-- For example, if Ansible installs Apache, it will notify another task to restart Apache.
+- **For example**, if Ansible installs Apache, it will notify another task to restart Apache.
 But this only happens **if** Apache was actually installed or updated.

 ### **Handlers**:
 - **Handlers** are special tasks that only run if they are notified.